-Baked potatoes are pure comfort food (also gluten-free in case anyone was wondering).
-It’s well worth taking a moment to master the art of the perfect, simple baked potato.
-That ratio of oven temperature to timing, which results in a perfect baked potato, complete with chewy skin, and cooked through interior that is ready to be fluffed and fluffed with a fork.
-And then you can keep it very simple or go nuts with the toppings.
+I’ve always considered it well worth taking a moment to master the art of the perfect, simple, oven-baked baked potato.
+That ideal ratio of oven temperature to timing results in a perfect potato, complete with chewy skin and a tender interior that is ready to be fluffed with a fork.
+And then you can keep it very simple (butter!!! sour cream!!! ) or go nuts with the toppings.

 How to Make Baked Potatoes

-Preheat the oven to 375° F. The baked potato oven temp is actually pretty fluid, from 350 to 400°F so if your oven is set at a different temperature go ahead and cook the potatoes at that temperature, just know they might take a little shorter or longer to become soft.
+- Preheat: Preheat the oven to 375 degrees.
+The baked potato oven temp is actually pretty fluid, from 350 to 400 degrees, so if your oven is set at a different temperature, go ahead and cook the potatoes at that temperature — just know they might take a little shorter or longer to become soft.

 How Long to Bake a Potato

-The cooking time will vary depending on size, but a fair estimate is that baked potatoes will take for about 1 hour to 1 hour and 15 minutes.
-If you have a bunch of potatoes you may need to add another 10 to 15 minutes or so to the cooking time.
+The cooking time will vary depending on size, but a fair estimate is that baked potatoes will take about an hour or up to an hour and 15 minutes.
+If you have a bunch of potatoes or if your potatoes are quite large, you may need to add another 10–15 minutes or so to the cooking time.

 How to Make a Baked Potato in the Microwave

-While this isn’t my favorite method, because you don’t have the great crusty crispy potato skin, it sure is faster.
-And yes, it’s not really baked.
-You just want to scrub your potatoes and dry them. then poke them with a fork so that they can release steam – this is very important, even more so in a microwave than in an oven (though it’s important there, too).
+While this isn’t my favorite method because you lose the crispiness, it sure is faster.
+(And no, it’s not really a baked potato, but let’s ignore that for now.)
+To make baked potatoes in the microwave, you first still need to scrub your potatoes and dry them.
+Next, poke them with a fork so that they can release steam.
+This is very important, even more so in a microwave than in an oven (though it’s important there, too).